johanna-herrmann/docker-clonezilla-customizer/README.md

   (e. g. giving an amd64 base image will not produce an i686 image)
 * Custom images will always use en_US.UTF-8 and default (US) keyboard layout.
 * Only tested on amd64 architectures
+* Specific naming of base and custom image
 * No further configurations or options

 ## License and credits